GyverLibs/AccelMotor/README_EN.md

 // when the load on the shaft increases, so that the regulator gives a larger control PWM signal float kp = 2.0; // (default value)

-// integral - allows you to level the error over time, has a cumulative effect float ki = 0.9; // (default value)
+// integral - allows you to level the error over time, has a cumulative effectfloat ki = 0.9; // (default value)

 // differential.
 Allows you to slightly smooth out jerks, but with a large value
 // he himself becomes the cause of jerks and buildup of the system!